mcgillblackhole/mcgillblackhole.github.io/manual.md

 enter the directory, and run the main code via "python 3_body_newton.py".
 <h2>Manual of our simulator </h2>

-<p style="text-align:justify"> We've made one intuitive interactive window so that you can focus primarily on the physics of the problem.
+<p style="text-align:justify"> We've made one interactive window so that you can focus primarily on the physics of the problem.
 You can select one of our preconfigured orbits (from stable and famous
 configurations such as the figure 8 to marginally stable (M) and unstable orbits (U)) in the first box of our panel.
 The code takes about 10-15 seconds to solve the differential equations and plot it on the main pannel.
 You can then watch the simulation until the end, or select "Stop simulation" to test other configurations. </p>